Frequently Asked Questions

 Digital printing technology today allows us to print and bind books in the exact numbers you want.
 This gives you control of your cash-flow and minimises your financial risk.
 Furthermore, improvements and corrections can be made between each small print run.

-Also, for a small fee, we can store your book as digital data – so it never need be out of print and you’ll know that your current version is always secure.
+Also, we can store your book as digital data, so it never need be out of print and you’ll know that your current version is always secure.

 What is the cost of editing a book?